Hey. What do you imagine when I say these words:

 Fashion bloggers who likes to review the outfits, share their thoughts about the pieces of art.

-Fashion bloggers who likes to attend fashion shows, judges the parade of fashionable outfits.
+Fashion bloggers who like to attend fashion shows judge the parade of fashionable outfits.

-Fashion bloggers who share their views on last fashion trends or fashion bloggers who creates their own definition of fashion blogger.
+Fashion bloggers who share their views on last fashion trends or fashion bloggers who create their own definition of a fashion blogger.